magnatronus/oscilloscope/README.md

 # oscilloscope widget package for Flutter

 Oscilloscope is a graphical display  similar to the trace on an oscilloscope that will display values as it scrolls across the screen.
-The widget uses a List <double> as the source of the data to display and will scale the information to fit the display.
+The widget uses a *List <double>* as the source of the data to display and will scale the information to fit the display.
 Take a look at the example to see how it can be used.

 Each time a value is added to the dataset another point is plotted on the trace, this trace will extends from left to right across the screen until it reaches the end.
-At this pint the trace will then scroll to show new values.
+At this point the trace will then scroll to show new values.

-The display can be customised using the follwoing values:
+The display can be customised using the following values:

  - *backgroundColor*  - the default is Colors.black
  - *traceColor* - the default color is Colors.white
  - *padding* - the default is 10.0
+ - *showYAxis* - show or hide  a line representing the 0 yAxis (default is false)
+ - *yAxisColor* - if the yAxis is set for display it will show in this color (default is Colors.white)

  The other settings are